MicrosoftDocs/win32/desktop-src/FileIO/working-with-nvme-devices.md

 ---
-Description: Learn how to work with high-speed NVMe devices from your Windows application. ms.assetid: 037AF841-C2C9-4551-9CCB-F2A2F199083A
+description: Learn how to work with high-speed NVMe devices from your Windows application. ms.assetid: 037AF841-C2C9-4551-9CCB-F2A2F199083A
 title: Working with NVMe drives ms.topic: article